junxit/us-congress-code/title-42/chapter-6a/sec-291c.md

 Pub.
 L. 88–581, § 3(b), Sept.
 4, 1964, 78 Stat.
 919, provided that the amendments made by such section 3(b) [amending this section and sections 291o and 293c of this title] are effective with respect to applications for grants from appropriations for fiscal years beginning after June 30, 1965.

+### Executive Documents

 ### Transfer of Functions

-“Secretary of Health and Human Services” substituted in text for “Secretary of Health, Education, and Welfare” pursuant to section 509(b) of Pub.
-L. 96–88 which is classified to section 3508(b) of Title 20, Education.
 Office of Surgeon General abolished by section 3 of Reorg.
 Plan No. 3 of 1966, eff.
 June 25, 1966, 31 F.R.
 8855, 80 Stat.
 1610, and functions thereof transferred to Secretary of Health, Education, and Welfare by section 1 of Reorg.
 Plan No. 3 of 1966, set out as a note under section 202 of this title.
-Secretary of Health, Education, and Welfare redesignated Secretary of Health and Human Services by section 509(b) of Pub.
-L. 96–88 which is classified to section 3508(b) of Title 20.
 Office of Surgeon General reestablished within the Office of the Assistant Secretary for Health, see Notice of Department of Health and Human Services, Office of the Assistant Secretary for Health, Mar.
 30, 1987, 52 F.R.
 11754.